tomohisaota/fluent-plugin-forward-aws/README.md

 Forward-AWS plugin do not delete buffer objects on S3.
 Use [S3's lifecycle management](http://docs.aws.amazon.com/AmazonS3/latest/dev/manage-lifecycle-using-console.html) to automatically archive or delete old buffer objects.

-### Use long polling
+### SQS long polling
-SQS supports long polling.
-Just set "Receive Message Wait Time" of SQS queue to 20 seconds
+forward-AWS uses SQS long polling by default

 ### How to use buffer objects as raw input
 Each buffer object is msgpack stream object with gzip compression.